norcams/docs-enduser/docs/terms-of-service.rst

      problems; blocking, filtering, or censorship of our services by a government or other third party; or other problems beyond our services.

+#.
+We reserve the right to delete instances in your demo project, if a
+   situation should arise in which we need the compute resources elsewhere.

 Content
 -------